-If everything works out, this business is going to have you set for life.
+It’s natural to have difficulty deciding between forming a corporation or forming another type of business.
+It’s a big decision.
+If everything works out, this business will have you set for life.
 So, you want to make the right decision.

 Advantages of a Corporation

-- Shareholders are typically not liable for debt or judgment passed against the corporation
+- Shareholders are typically not liable for debt or judgment passed against the corporation.

-- Cost benefits provided to corporate employees can be written off as deductions
+- Cost benefits provided to corporate employees can be written off as deductions.

 - Some corporations can use S corporation status to make them exempt from federal income taxation

-Disadvantages of a Corporation
+The disadvantage of Corporation

-- Creating a corporation is more expensive than any other type of business
+- Creating a corporation is more expensive than any other type of business.

-- Creating a corporation is also more time consuming
+- Creating a corporation is also more time-consuming.

 - Government agencies tend to monitor corporations, which could mean more paperwork

-If you’re not sure how to deal with the advantages and disadvantages of corporations, email me at email@example.com and I’ll help you straighten it all out.
+If you’re not sure how to deal with the advantages and disadvantages of corporations, email me at email@example.com, and I’ll help you straighten it all out.